openaps/docs/docs/docs/Gear Up/edison.md

 There are a few 3D-printed cases that are being designed, so check back here for more links in the future.
 A few options that we know will work with an Explorer Block/Edison rig and a standard 2000 mAh battery (as well as some 2500 mAh options):

+### Soft Cases
+* [TallyGear soft case](http://www.tallygear.com/index.php?route=product/category&path=120) - these are the soft cases Dana uses ([see this example](https://twitter.com/danamlewis/status/792782116140388353)).
+The OpenAPS-sized case can be made any any pattern/fabric she uses elsewhere on the site.
+* [JD Burrows SD card case](https://www.officeworks.com.au/shop/officeworks/p/j-burrows-sd-and-usb-case-blue-jbsdcasbu) - this is a hard / soft case which fits the rig with a 2500mAh battery perfectly, can also fit a spare AAA pump battery (Australia)

 ### Hard cases

+**Warning: be careful if you select a hard case.
+Some may be designed for a certain size/shape battery; and attempting to jam a rig in may harm the board and/or the battery.**

 * [RadioShack Project Enclosure (3x2x1 inch)](https://www.radioshack.com/products/radioshack-project-enclosure-3x2x1?utm_medium=cpc&utm_source=googlepla&variant=20332262405&gclid=Cj0KEQiA-MPCBRCZ0q23tPGm6_8BEiQAgw_bAkpDZCXfIgbEw8bq76VHtV5mLwR2kHKfJrsGsF3uqqgaAtxP8P8HAQ)
 * [Ken Stack's 3D design for a case with the battery next to the board](https://github.com/Perceptus/explorer_board_case)
 * [Rob Kresha's design with the battery compartment stacked on-top of the board compartment](http://www.thingiverse.com/thing:2020161)